Tombe, Frederick David

 speed of light, electric fluid, aether, centrifugal force, Weber, Maxwell

-Nineteenth century physicists Wilhelm Eduard Weber, Gustav Kirchhoff, and James Clerk-Maxwell are all credited with connecting electricity to the speed of light.
-Weber’s breakthrough in 1856, in conjunction with Rudolf Kohlrausch, revealed the speed of light in the context of a ratio as between two different units of electric charge.
-In 1857 Kirchhoff connected this ratio to the speed of an electric signal along a wire.
-Finally in 1862, Maxwell connected this ratio to the elasticity in the all pervading luminiferous medium that serves as the carrier of light waves.
+Nineteenth century physicists Wilhelm Eduard Weber, Gustav Kirchhoff, and James Clerk Maxwell are all credited with connecting electricity to the speed of light.
+Weber’s breakthrough in conjunction with Rudolf Kohlrausch in 1856, revealed the speed of light in the context of a ratio as between two different units of electric charge.
+In 1857 Kirchhoff connected this ratio to the speed of an electric signal travelling along a wire.
+Later, in 1862, Maxwell connected this ratio to the elasticity in the all-pervading luminiferous medium that serves as the carrier of light waves.
 This paper sets out to establish the fundamental cause of the speed of light.